Amirgg/Compose-Resume/README.md

 - Your resume is ready!

 ---
-Colors and font size are easily configurable.
+Colors and font sizes are easily configurable.

 Feel free to add more components and styles.